 Kathleen, daughter of Chilton and Judith Anderson, spent her childhood growing up with the Taos School of Music and became the school’s executive director from 2007 to 2018.
 She received her B. A. from University of California, Santa Barbara in Physical Anthropology.
 Kathleen has a passion for wildlife and spent her early career as a primate keeper at Lowry Park Zoo in Tampa, FL and in 1993 worked with chimpanzees at the Jane Goodall Institute in Burundi, Africa.
 Currently, Kathleen works nine months of the year for the California Department of Fish and Wildlife in the Sierra Nevada Bighorn Sheep recovery program as well as year-round for Taos School of Music.
-She has worked for Taos School of Music since 2003 as assistant director and executive director since 2007.
+She began working for Taos School of Music in 2003 as assistant director and as executive director from 2007 – 2018.